ZeyadGamal96/Games/README.md

-This project is a web app for browsing and viewing free-to-play games.
-It fetches game data from an API and dynamically displays it on the webpage.
-CSS styles enhance the visual appeal, including fonts, backgrounds, and animations.
-Users can explore game categories, view details, and experience smooth transitions.
-Overall, it provides a user-friendly interface for discovering free-to-play games.
+This games explorer project is a dynamic web application built on the principles of Object-Oriented Programming (OOP) and API integration.
+This application is designed for effortless exploration of free-to-play games, offering categorized browsing, detailed game information, and smooth transitions, all fetched dynamically from an external API.
+Crafted using HTML, CSS, and modular JavaScript, with Bootstrap utilized for polished styling and user interface enhancements.

 Demo: https://zeyadgamal96.github.io/Games/